mverschu/AzureIAMVisualizer/README.md

 Ever found yourself drowning in the maze of permissions and roles within Azure?
 It's a headache to explore each resource one by one.
 But fear not, I got something to make your life easier!

 This is a Python-based web application that visualizes Azure Identity and Access Management (IAM) relationships using Plotly and Dash.
-The app reads IAM data from a CSV file and allows users to interactively explore the relationships between roles, users, and object types.
+The app reads IAM data from a CSV file and allows users to interactively explore the relationships between roles, users, and object types and the associated resources.

 ![Peek 2023-08-16 21-47](https://github.com/mverschu/AzureIAMVisualizer/assets/69352107/d2d68892-c56b-4bb7-9862-4169f64819ea)